vhshen/cameratrap/automl_training/readMe.md

 The scripts floating around in this directory and the subdirectories were to help with various functionalities, like parsing JSON, parsing CSV, finding corresponding deer labels, etc.

-There is also the megadetector folder, which has the original CameraTraps repository as well as some extra scripts from Vivian
+There is also the megadetector folder, which has the original [Microsoft CameraTraps repository](https://github.com/microsoft/CameraTraps) as well as some extra scripts from Vivian.

 Some extra info about datasets:
 Datasets that have deer, but are not labelled: